titanxxh/agricola/README.md

 -   boardgame.io

 ##  Roadmap
-1.  a basic 4-player game
+1.  basic rules for 4-player game
+1. React Native for moblie client?
+1.  manually operation to voilate basic rules to use card effects(Like TTS)
-2.  some cards in A deck
+1.  some cards in A deck
-3.  statistics for analysis
+1.  statistics for analysis
-4.  all cards in A deck
+1.  all cards in A deck
-5.  game lobby? maybe boardgame.io will do this
+1.  game lobby? maybe boardgame.io will do this
-6.  more decks
+1.  more decks